-Balanced Nutrition was founded in 2013 with a goal to provide reliable nutrition information and counseling to improve physical health while repairing or maintaining a relationship with food.
+Balanced Nutrition was founded in 2013 with a goal to provide reliable nutrition counseling.
+Our mission has and will always be to serve our clients as they work to enhance their physical and mental wellbeing while repairing or maintaining a healthy relationship with food.

-In 2016 Balanced Nutrition grew into Balanced Nutrition and Yoga in order to offer its clients and the community a place to practice mindfulness and body awareness—two concepts that have been at the core of the Balanced philosophy since its conception.
+In 2016 Balanced Nutrition grew into Balanced Nutrition and Yoga in order to offer its clients and the community a place to practice gentle movement, mindful meditation and body awareness—concepts that we believe are unique to every individual and can be practiced in a variety of different ways.

-Balanced Nutrition and Yoga is committed to its mission of providing strength-based, non-judgmental and flexible approaches to nutrition and yoga.
-Our focus is to teach students and clients how to honor their bodies with sensible foods and mindful movement.
+Balanced Nutrition and Yoga is committed to its mission of providing strength-based, non-judgmental, flexible approaches to nutrition and healing.
+Our goal is to meet every one of our clients where they are in their journey and move with them wherever they want to go.

 Meet Our Dietitians